Contractarian Theory and Unilateral Bylaw Amendments

 Corporate directors have been utilizing a potent mechanism in dealing with shareholder activism and shareholder litigation: the right to unilaterally amend corporate bylaws.
-They have exercised this right, for instance, to impose various requirements on who can nominate a director or call a special shareholder meeting, or to designate an exclusive forum where the shareholders can bring suit.
-And, based on the theory that corporate charters and bylaws constitute a “contract” between the shareholders and the corporation, courts have blessed many of the bylaws adopted by the directors.
-This paper sheds light on the contractarian theory by drawing a parallel between amending charters and bylaws, on the one hand, and amending contracts, on the other; and by comparing, in particular, the right to unilaterally amend corporate bylaws with the right to unilaterally modify contract terms.
-The paper foremost shows how contract law imposes various limitations on the modifying party’s discretion.
-Also, when the relationship of contracting parties is compared to that of shareholders and managers more generally, the paper notes several important differences that could make shareholders (particularly, minority shareholders) more vulnerable to counter-party (managerial and controlling shareholder’s) opportunism.
+Directors have exercised this right, for instance, to impose various requirements on who can nominate a director or call a special shareholder meeting, or to designate an exclusive forum where the shareholders can bring suit.
+Based on the theory that corporate charters and bylaws constitute a “contract” between the shareholders and the corporation, courts have blessed many of the bylaws that directors have unilaterally adopted.
+This Article examines the contractarian theory by drawing a parallel between amending charters and bylaws on the one hand, and amending contracts on the other; and by comparing the right to unilaterally amend corporate bylaws with the right to unilaterally modify contracts.
+The Article shows how contract law imposes various limitations on the modifying party’s discretion.
+The Article also compares the standard contractual relationship with that of the shareholders and the corporation more generally and uncovers several important differences that could make shareholders (particularly, minority shareholders) more vulnerable to counterparty (directors’ and controlling shareholder’s) opportunism.
 For example, unlike contracting parties who have the right to terminate the contractual relationship or opt out of undesirable modifications, shareholders lack the right of termination or opt-out.
-As a possible solution, the paper considers various mechanisms, including giving the shareholders the right of optional redemption, more robust disclosure, right to vote, and subjecting amendments to more active judicial oversight.
-The paper suggests that active judicial oversight, through vigorous application of the “proper” and “equitable” purpose test or imposition of good faith and fair dealing obligations, would be better in retaining the desired flexibility and policing opportunism by both managers and controlling shareholders.
+As a possible solution, the Article considers various mechanisms, including giving the shareholders the right of optional redemption, more robust disclosure, the right to vote (including the right to elect or replace directors), and subjecting bylaw amendments to more active judicial oversight.
+The Article suggests that active judicial oversight, through the vigorous application of the proper and equitable purpose test or imposition of good faith and fair dealing obligations, would be better in retaining the desired flexibility and policing directors’ and controlling shareholder’s opportunism.

 Suggested Citation: Suggested Citation